Smarty-Pants-Inc/botpack/SPEC.md

 ### 13.1 Disallowed: install scripts

-* Botyard ignores and rejects packages that declare install scripts.
+* Botpack ignores and rejects packages that declare install scripts.
-* If present, `botyard install` fails with an actionable error message.
+* If present, `botpack install` fails with an actionable error message.

 ### 13.2 Capabilities + trust